ryomaouchi/Ouchi_et_al_2021/README.md

 This notebook describes the codes that are needed to reproduce the results in Ouchi, Maeda, J.P.Anderson, Sawada (2021).

-Please look at the following notebook.
+Please look at "main.ipynb".
 All the procedures to reproduce our paper is written here.
-"main.ipynb"